 What is PRESBYOND® Laser Blended Vision?

-Amazingly, already over 1,000 patients have benefited from this remarkable treatment, which we have offered since 2005.
+Amazingly, already over 7,000 patients have benefited from this remarkable treatment.

 Key advantages of using the PRESBYOND® Laser Blended Vision procedure

 PRESBYOND® Laser Blended Vision adjusts each eye in different ways.
 One eye is adjusted to see mostly at distance, and a little close up, while the other is the opposite: mostly up close and a little at distance.
 In most people, the brain compensates for this quickly, combining the two images to give much greater depth of vision, and an all-round improvement in visual acuity that means most patients can throw away those infuriating reading glasses.
 It is a significantly less invasive (and therefore safer) procedure than artificial lens implantation, and it does not require the same compromises as IOLs (where multifocal IOLs can degrade the quality of the vision).
 Moreover, it is very accurate, and it can be adjusted as the eyes age further:

 - Over 98% of PRESBYOND® Laser Blended Vision patients can read normal newsprint (‘N8’).

 - Over 90% of PRESBYOND® Laser Blended Vision patients can read the small print on medicine bottle inserts.

 Laser blended vision is not to be confused with monovision, which uses uses contact lenses(or older laser systems) to make one eye focused on near and one eye focused on distance.
 This is a far less sophisticated solution, suitable for only around 60% of patients.